valeriux/SEI-Project-01/README.md

 <img width="1430" alt="Screenshot 2019-04-05 at 12 04 25" src="https://user-images.githubusercontent.com/47470930/55623463-fba53880-579a-11e9-8a6d-71288d60237e.png">

 5. You loose if:
-  - The aliens reached planet Earth.
+  - The aliens reached planet earth.
   - You ran out of lives.

 6. You win if: